airpair/coreos-with-docker/post.md

 ![etcd cluster](https://coreos.com/assets/images/media/Etcd-Replication.png)

-It distributes configuration details to every machine in your cluster. etcd ensures a cluster will always have the correct configuration data.
+etcd distributes configuration details to every machine in your cluster and ensures a cluster will always have the correct configuration data.

 etcd is also highly customizable and you can read and write to it in both curl and JSON.
-One use-case is to run a microservice container for just PostgreSQL and have etcd store the database connection details to be picked up by other microservices.
+For example, one use-case is to run a microservice container for just PostgreSQL and have etcd store the database connection details to be picked up by other microservices.

 Going off the example in the previous section about Docker, with CoreOS you can separate that Rails app into its various pieces, with one container running Rails, one container running PostgreSQL, one container running a Javascript MVC like Ember and have them all pull their configuration from etcd when they start.